ahmed-mahran/typedtensor/README.md

 # typedtensor
 Yet another type annotations and runtime checking for tensor shape and datatype.

-This is a python excersie trying to write statically typed and maybe functional style code by a scala minded person.
+This is a python exercise trying to write statically typed and maybe functional style code by a scala minded person.

 This is an opportunity to challenge python's static typing capabilities to express common patterns in neural networks.